Step 1: Add the Userpilot Snippet to Your Web App

 • Company-level data like: company name, account ID, size, MRR, industry

 Why this matters: You’ll use this data to segment users, trigger flows, and analyze performance later.
-You can pass this through the snippet, via Segment, or through our API.
-How to Set Up User & Company Properties
+You can pass this through the snippet, via Segment, or through our API.How to Set Up User & Company Properties

-Step 4: Track Events and Tag Features
+Step 4: Track Events and label an event

 Step 5: Create Your First Flow